Considering joining Plusnet full fibre broadband?

 Plusnet is a subsidiary of BT Broadband.
 Compared to its parent company, Plusnet provides a very similar range of packages.
 They also use the same broadband network infrastructure, and have the same customer service team.

 Historically, Plusnet has always been a cheaper, more basic version of BT.
 They offered slower plans with fewer add-ons, and had lower monthly costs.

 While this is partly true today, Plusnet now offers full fibre to the premises (FTTP) broadband, just like BT.

-Apart from the typical superfast fibre broadband plans Plusnet has always offered (read our review of their superfast service to learn more), with an average download speed of about 36 or 70 Mbps, they now also offer broadband deals with a 145 Mbps, 500 Mbps, and 900 Mbps average download speed.
+Apart from the typical superfast fibre broadband plans Plusnet has always offered (read our review of their superfast service to learn more), with an average download speed of about 70 Mbps, they now also offer broadband deals with a 145 Mbps, 500 Mbps, and 900 Mbps average download speed.

 In general, Plusnet still offers cheaper prices than BT, and they normally don’t charge any upfront costs.
 On the other hand, BT does sometimes charge setup fees, depending on the promotion currently running.

 However, Plusnet doesn’t offer many extras compared to BT – you can’t get a landline phone service as a full fibre customer for example, nor can you choose to include Wi-Fi extenders, if you have a big house.

 Plusnet sometimes has reward card offers for new customers, and they have a 24 month minimum contract, just like BT does.
 Click here to see what offers are available at the moment.